Emerging Leaders Summer Academy

 Tuition & Fees

 The Emerging Leaders Summer Academy program tuition is $7,500.
 Tuition covers all classes, course materials, housing, meals and activities.
 Transportation from Sky Harbor International airport to Glendale and then on to Flagstaff with a scheduled return at Academy completion is included.
-International or out-of-state Emerging Leaders that desire late arrival/departure are responsible for the costs of their transportation.
+International or out-of-state Emerging Leaders that desire late arrival/early departure are responsible for the costs of their transportation.
 To hold a space, a completed application (click for application) and a $750 deposit, which will be applied to Academy tuition, are due at the time the application is submitted.
 Once we receive and review your completed application, LDI staff will schedule either a telephone or Skype call to interview the prospective candidate, and an enrollment decision will be made.
 If the student is accepted, a $750 deposit is required and will be returned if the Emerging Leader candidate is not accepted or withdraws by May 1, 2018.